ZhenghaoXiao/LegitXMut/README.md

 Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `LegitXMut`welcomes issues, enhancement requests, and other contributions.
 To submit an issue, use the GitHub issues.

+# Notes

+The package may take a while to download, because it requires multiple dependencies.
+The workflow of this version of the package only supports the display of insertions and deletions(indel) mutation patterns due to the current implementation of the alignment function.
+However, the Manhattan plot visualization in this version can display single nucleotide polymorphisms(SNPs) when provided with appropriate input data.

 # Demonstration